Aveygo/C1C4D4/README.md

 Currently if Iroh misbehaves, the network will still be (mostly) functional and the relays can be self-hosted in a pinch, which is why I still consider C1C4D4 to be fully decentralized.

 C1C4D4 was always going to be an imperfect solution, but a solution nonetheless.
-Maybe the solution lies in tor? 🤔 😉
+Maybe a relay-less fix lies in tor? 🤔 😉